jvolkening/gloc/README.md

 native Linux client for downloading OverDrive audiobooks from libraries and retailers has left Linux users in the cold, and this program was written to fill that need.  eMusic compatibility was added later.
-It is developed and tested on Debian Linux but is expected to run on most flavors of Linux as well as any other platforms with the Perl bindings to the GTK+ libraries.
+It is developed and tested on Debian GNU/Linux but is expected to run on most flavors of Linux as well as any other platforms with the Perl bindings to the GTK+ libraries.